-Table 2 analysis
+Table 2 Analysis

-Dictating the list of words in table 2 aimed to check student's ability in writing the (s) in plural with its correct spelling forms.
-The list included nouns that have (s) witch spelled [s] like boats, skates, answers, plants, notebooks, sharks and few names of people to vary between the words.
-The majority of students spelled the (s) correctly since it was a clear (s).
-While in words that have (s) spelled [z] or [iz] some students had spelling mistakes.
-In words like churches, quizzes, and seasons it was clear to notice the spelling mistake with writing (z) instead of (s).
-Again we also can refer to the word familiarity for students because if they were enough familiar with that word they could write it correctly.
-These words are not used a lot for students and it can be a reason for wrong spelling.
-Words like: trays, cards and rivers students spelled correctly because they are frequent and common used words.
+The dictation list in Table 2 aimed to assess the students’ ability to accurately realize the plural (s) inflection orthographically.
+The list included nouns ending in (s) (spelled [s]), such as boats, skates, answers, plants, notebooks, sharks, and a few names of people for variation.
+The majority of students spelled the (s) correctly, as the pronunciation and orthography correlated.
+While in words in which the final (s) is spelled [z] or [iz], some students demonstrated spelling mistakes.
+In words like churches, quizzes, and seasons, it was easy to see why some students opted for (z) instead of (s).
+Again, we can hypothesize that students committed such spelling errors, because they were unfamiliar with the word; if they were familiar with a word, we would expect them to be able to spell it correctly.
+These words are infrequently used by students, and this could be a reason they spelled it inaccurately.
+Words like: trays, cards, and rivers were spelled correctly by students, because they are frequent and commonly-used words.

-Presenting graphs to compare between the results of the two lists
+Presenting Graphs to Compare the Results of the Two Lists

 Graph 1

-Describes the rates of each verb separately in writing the correct spelling.
-Numbers on the right shows the number of students who wrote the verb correctly.
+The graph below describes the results of the dictation; the numbers on the right indicate the number of students who spelled the verb correctly.

 Graph 2

-Describes the rates of each noun separately in writing the correct spelling.
-Numbers on the right shows the number of students who wrote the nouns correctly.
+The graph below describes of the results of the dictation; the numbers on the right show the number of students who spelled the nouns correctly.

-The student's results were presented in graphs to show the closeness between the numbers of written both correct and wrong results.
-Both tables have almost close results in numbers according to the correct spelling and that was also clear according to the similarities between the graphs.
-Previously in the literature review it was mentioned according to Bryant (2015) that even though the (s) rules are considered one of the simplest rules in English, some of the students have lack of correlation between the phonology and orthography for many words in English that often confuses students.
-This was clear to notice from the student's mistakes in writing [z] according to what they have heard.

-They present that these group of Arab students can spell the (s) easily when it is spelled like (s) but some students get confused to decide when it is spelled [z] or [iz] because it seems that they were depending on writing what they hear when they are not familiar with the word or the rule for writing it.
-This refers to the phonological process for students in learning how to differentiate between different forms of spelling like in the inflectional (s) that can be used in both plural and third person singular.
+The students’ results were presented in graphs to show the similarity of the percentages of both correct and incorrect spellings.
+Both tables display very similar statistical results.
+As was mentioned in the literature review, according to Bryant (2015), even though the (s) rules are considered one of the simplest rules in English, some of the students demonstrate a lack of correlation between the phonology and orthography for many words in English.
+This was readily apparent from the students’ mistakes in writing [z] phonologically.They present that these group of Arab students can spell the (s) easily when it is spelled like (s), but add that some students get confused when it is spelled [z] or [iz]; this is likely because the students spell the word phonologically (as opposed to drawing upon morpho-phonological spelling rules).
+This relates to the phonological process for students in learning how to differentiate between different forms of spelling like in the inflectional (s) which can be used in both plural and third person singular forms.

 Discussion